Seedance 2.0 vs Veo 3.1 vs Kling 3.0: An Honest Comparison.

 Veo 3.1: hero shots, brand content, visual showcase

-• Visual fidelity priority: when every frame needs to look exceptional, Veo's 4K output and superior texture detail make it the clear choice.
+- Visual fidelity priority: when every frame needs to look exceptional, Veo's superior texture detail and 4K upscaling make it the clear choice.
 Product videos, portfolio pieces, brand hero content.

-• Motion Brush workflows: if you need specific elements to move along specific paths, drawing trajectories directly is faster and more precise than trying to describe the motion in a prompt.
+- Motion Control workflows: if you need specific elements to move along specific paths or mirror motion from a reference video, transferring motion directly is faster and more precise than trying to describe it in a prompt.

 The elephant in the room: availability and content filters